roymamon/Matrices-Calculator/README.md

 3." g1 -= g2 ", same as g1 - g2, but doesnt create a new graph. it directly changes g1.

-4." --g1 ", subtracts 1 from all the edges.
+4." --g1 ", subtracts 1 from all the edges(prefix).

+5." g1-- ", subtracts 1 from all the edges(postfix).

 Comparison: